Planning-Inspectorate/appeal-planning-decision/packages/appeals-service-api/README.md

 ## Horizon Integration

-Integration with Horizon is done driectly, appeals are palced into table in cosmos which acts as a queue then the appeals api runs a cron job every 15 minutes to send them to horizon.
+Integration with Horizon is done directly, appeals are placed into table in cosmos which acts as a queue then the appeals api runs a cron job every 15 minutes to send them to horizon.

 ## Commands